Hili Archaelogical Site Al Ain, UAE

 • Al Hili Oasis

-The largest is Al Ain Oasis which can be found in the very centre of the city of Al Ain.
-Extensive restoration works took place on the site over the last decade which reopened to the public in 2016 and is now the city’s most popular attraction.
+The largest is Al Ain Oasis, which can be found in the city centre.
+Extensive restoration works took place on the site over the last decade, and it reopened to the public in 2016 and is now the city’s most popular attraction.

 A tranquil forest of trees and alleyed laneways, it was nearly lost beneath the city as rapid development occurred in the 1980s and 1990s.
 The 3,000-acre site (1,200 hectares) contains more than 147,000 palm trees.
 You will also find within the grounds an old fortification and mosque.

-The falaj system is what most visitors are intrigued by; an ancient irrigation system bringing bore water to farms.
-A small Eco-Centre has been built within the Al Ain Oasis to provide more information on the history and importance of the falaj.
+Most visitors are intrigued by the falaj system, an ancient irrigation system that brings bore water to farms.
+A small Eco-Centre has been built within the Al Ain Oasis to provide more information on the falaj’s history and importance.

-Just outside of the oasis is the Al Ain Oasis Plaza which is open until 9pm at night for refreshments.
+Just outside the oasis is the Al Ain Oasis Plaza, which offers refreshments until 9 p.m. at night.

 Jebel Hafeet Bee Hive Tombs

-Found at the foot of Abu Dhabi’s highest peak Jebel Hafeet, the circular Bee Hive Tombs are thought to date back up to 5,000 years.
-The artefacts found within the tombs has helped archaeologists to substantiate claims of trade routes dating to around 3,200 to 2,700 BCE.
+Found at the foot of Abu Dhabi’s highest peak Jebel Hafeet (Jebal Hafit), the circular Bee Hive Tombs are thought to date back up to 5,000 years.
+The artefacts found within the tombs have helped archaeologists to substantiate claims of trade routes dating to around 3,200 to 2,700 BCE.

 Bee Hive Tombs UNESCO Site in Al Ain UAE